tushargupta5197/blockchain_identity/README.md

   # Alice> show wallet
   ```
   to view your newly obtained certificate!
-+ Now we will use our newly obtained transcript from ABC University to apply for a job.
++ Now we will use our newly obtained transcript from ABC University to apply for a job in <b>XYZ Company</b>.
 Execute:
   ```
   # Alice> set issuer
   Enter the issuer from which you want a certificate: XYZ Company